kkevinkko/data-structures/lab/lab19/README.md

 * Memoisation
 * Binary Search

+# Hash Codes
+Hash codes refer to the result of running the elements in your data structure through a Hash function.

+## Properties of Good Hash Codes
+* All objects that are equal (note: not identical) *should* have the **same** Hash Code.
+* Hash code values should **spread evenly** over all integers.
+* Hash functions must be fast to compute.

 # Lab Exercises
 ## Activity 1: Hashing Tic-Tac-Toe Boards
 * Basically, we have to *write* and *time* 2 Hash Functions that takes in